collaborative-robotics/collaborative-robotics.github.io/ismr-2021-workshop-revised.md

   4. Application: Interfacing AMBF with RBDL for creating dynamic controllers.
   5. QnA.

-## Call for Abstracts/Posters

-We will solicit abstracts for poster presentation.
-Travel awards will be offered to selected students who have accepted posters.

 ## Organizers

 |Peter Kazanzides          | Blake Hannaford           | Gregory S. Fischer              |